fastoch/TanStack-React-Query/TUTO.md

 `useEffect` was never created with the intention of being what we should use to fetch data.

+---

-## Caching
+# Caching

 TanStack Query automatically caches the responses of our fetch queries.
-So, by default, if we revisit the component, it will show us the cached data instead of fetching it again.
+So by default, if we revisit the component, it will show us the cached data instead of fetching it again.

 We can also choose to refetch the data after a certain amount of time.
+To do that, we need to use the `staleTime` property of the `useQuery` hook.
+After the specified delay (in ms), the data will be fetched again.

+## Use caching instead of fetching data again and again

+Without TanStack Query caching feature, our components fetch data every time they get mounted.

+---

+# Fetching data by ID